mafaneh/ble-mastery-training/README.md

 Focused on the exciting new standard for Bluetooth Audio: LE Audio.
 This includes both connected and broadcast audio (Auracast™) standards.

 ### 3. Bluetooth Sniffer Mastery Track (Coming Soon!)
 Focused on using RFcreations' Bluetooth Protocol Analyzers (Sniffers) to understand and debug Bluetooth LE communication.
+Learn more about RFcreations [here](https://novelbits.io/rfcreations).
 # More Information
 Learn more about the training program and request information here: https://novelbits.io/bluetooth-low-energy-mastery-training/